azdavis/azdavis.net/posts/en/improve-writing.md

 ---
-title: "Improving my writing"
+title: Improving my writing
 date: 2021-11-11
-desc: "Trying to do better."
+desc: Trying to do better.
 ---

 When I write, I can sense on some level that my writing is not the best.
 Even after editing, I feel it could be improved somehow, but I'm not sure how.